pd-projects/hugo-puredata.info/content/objects/select.md

 description: test for matching numbers or symbols
 categories:
 - object
+pdcategory: General
 last_update: '0.33'
 see_also:
 - route
 arguments:
+- type: list
-  list: of floats or symbols to match to (default 0).
+  description: of floats or symbols to match to (default 0).
 inlets:
   1st:
     float/symbol: input to compare to arguments.